10. Speakers and Accents

 - Physiological differences: Speakers are also likely to vary in the anatomy of the vocal apparatus and its neural control.
 One person's vocal folds, for example, may vibrate more irregularly than another's; one person's respiratory system might deliver less air volume at lower pressures than another; or one person may have weaker articulatory muscles and so speak more slowly or less clearly.
 Neural control over the articulators may vary in terms of speed, accuracy or adaptability.

 - Phonetic differences: Even with the same sized larynx, speakers may vary in their default pitch or voice quality.
 Speakers may use different habitual settings for jaw height, lip position or velum height.
 Speakers may also use different habitual gestures for the execution of phonological units: the exact position and timing of the tongue tip movement, say; or the degree of rounding and nasality used for particular segments.
-The speaker's accent will affect the exact quality of vowels and other segments, or the choice of allophonic variants in different contexts.
+The speaker's accent will affect the exact quality of vowels and other segments, or the choice of allophonic variants (differing articulations for the same phonological segment) in different contexts.
 Speakers may show differences in prosody: preferences for certain intonational tunes, speaking rate, rhythm or fluency.

 - Phonological differences: Accent differences can also show up as changes to the inventory of phonological segments used in the lexicon, or to distributional differences in how the inventory is exploited in different groups of words.
 Speakers may even have idiosyncratic pronunciations of particular words.